-Marine Heating Engineer Qualifications, Optional and Mandatory Registrations
+Marine Heating Solutions: Engineer Certifications & Registrations

 The following is meant to give an overview of our qualifications and somewhat explain their background.
 Some of the explanations here are simplified.
 They do not provide in-depth details about the various types of qualifications.
 They also do not cover registration and licenses required for working with fuel-burning appliances and electricity in the UK.
 This is because we could probably write a whole book on the subject.
 The aim here is to give people a very rough overview.
 We want a place where we can list all our qualifications, so we don’t have to email these to customers individually upon request.